spacetelescope/jwst/docs/jwst/extract_1d/description.rst

 in the N_ALONGDISP column.

-For example, to access the wavelength and flux for a specific source ID (say, 1200) and integration (the first) in a WFSSMultiSpecModel:
+For example, to access the wavelength and flux for a specific source ID (say, 1200) and integration (the first) in a WFSSMultiExposureSpecModel:

 .. doctest-skip::